CompuTec/computec-docs/docs/pdc/administrator-guide/setting-up-the-application/overview.md

 # Overview

-Here you can find information on the application requirements and setup.
+Here, you can find information on the application requirements and setup.

 ---

 ## Requirements

-To be used CompuTec PDC application requires the following:
+To use, CompuTec PDC application requires the following:

-- SAP Business One user is defined – at least on Indirect Access User license type,
+- An SAP Business One user must be defined, with at least an Indirect Access User license.
-- ProcessForce license assigned to the SAP Business One user,
+- ProcessForce license must be assigned to the SAP Business One user,
-- Employee Master Data is defined for a specific employee with CompuTec PDC information in it:
+- Employee Master Data must be defined for a specific employee, including CompuTec PDC information.

     :::info Path
         Main Menu → Human Resources → Employee Master Data
     :::

     ![Setting Up The Application](./media/setting-up-the-application/employee-master-data-general.webp)
-- The active Employee checkbox has to be checked to use this Employee in CompuTec PDC,
+- The active Employee checkbox has to be checked to use this Employee in CompuTec PDC.
-- PDC Login and Password defined
+- PDC Login and Password must be defined.
 - Management Board checkbox – checking it is optional; it allows access to the [Manager Board](../../user-guide/management-board.md) and [Weight Management Board](../../user-guide/customization/optional-functions/weight-scale-module/weight-management-board.md) within the CompuTec PDC application,
 - PDC Form Settings Enabled – checking it is optional; it gives access to [Form Settings](../../user-guide/customization/overview.md#form-settings) for CompuTec PDC for a specific employee.
 This allows choosing columns to be displayed in specific PDC forms and their order.